 Airplane Travel with Toddlers: Nine Out-of-the-Box Strategies

-- Long before travel day, mom is going to pick seats.?
-Instead of putting her and her husband across the aisle from each other, they are going to sit in front and back of each other.
-Why?
+1) Long before travel day, mom is going to pick seats.?
+Instead of putting the parents across the aisle from each other, they are going to sit in front and back of each other.?
+Why??
 Because her kids love to kick the seat in front of them.?
 This way, the orneriest one will only be kicking her seat, not a stranger?s.

-- First and foremost, mom has to get herself mentally prepared for the task.
+2) First and foremost, mom has to get herself mentally prepared for the task.
 This is the time to show up reasonably rested and ready for a challenge.
 She?s a runner so she?s going to think like she?s getting ready for a race: the right gear, the right nutrition, plenty of rest, and the mindset of being ready for a challenge.

-- Part of the prep is getting the kids ready.?
-Her husband has been warning them about the “rules” for when they fly: ?No loud voices, no getting out of your seats.??
+4) Part of the prep is getting the kids ready.?
+Her husband has been warning them about the ?rules? for when they fly: ?No loud voices, no getting out of your seats.??
 What a great challenge for two strong-willed little peeps who love to show their parents who?s boss by screaming, kicking the seat in front of them, and running down the aisle.?
 We shifted this mini-lecture to a challenge.
 Or call it a game.?
 Or an experiment.?
-It might sound like this: ?I wonder how many minutes in a row you?ll be able to use your indoor voice!? ?I wonder how many prizes you?ll be able to earn by sitting still on the plane.”
-(I’ll come back to this.)
+It might sound like this: ?I wonder how many minutes in a row you?ll be able to use your indoor voice!? ?I wonder how many prizes you?ll be able to earn by sitting still on the plane.?
+(I?ll come back to this.)

-- The next part of the prep happens on the way to the airport.?
+5) The next part of the prep happens on the way to the airport.?
 With compassion and playfulness, she?s going to say, ?I can imagine that it might be hard to sit quietly on the plane for so long so how about if you get all your yells and screams out of your system now???
 Then she?ll encourage them to yell, roar, bark, meow, howl?.. whatever they want, as loud as they can.?
 She?ll do it right along with them, encouraging them to do even more, even louder.?
 This is one of my favorite parenting tricks: you TRY to get them to make a lot of noise on your terms.
 This sucks some of the wind out of their sails.?
 All of a sudden, you think it?s fun and funny to make a lot of noise (at a time and place you have chosen), which instantly stops the battle that they are accustomed to winning.

-- This family is flying near bedtime, so after the kids have wiggled their waggles away, she?s going to get them in the mindset of bedtime by putting on their pj?s and brushing their teeth.?
+7) This family is flying near bedtime, so after the kids have wiggled their waggles away, she?s going to get them in the mindset of bedtime by putting on their pj?s and brushing their teeth.?
 On the plane, she?ll give them their warm milk, read their bedtime stories, whisper their lullabies and snuggle the best she can.

-- Once they board, this mom is going to befriend the people sitting right near her family and offer to buy them drinks.
+8) Once they board, this mom is going to befriend the people sitting right near her family and offer to buy them drinks.
 After that, she is not going to look at them or worry about what they are thinking.?
 She?s going to focus on doing her best to get through the flight with minimal brain damage.?
 Trying to please everyone around her is not her job.
 Employing her best parenting skills with her kids?
 THAT is her job.

-- Now that game/challenge/experiment that she cued up a while back comes into play.
+9) Now that game/challenge/experiment that she cued up a while back comes into play.
 She will challenge her two year old to see if she can stay seated and use her indoor voice for three minutes.?
 During that time, she?ll talk to her, read to her, and be attentive.?
-When her daughter makes it three minutes, she?s going to trace one of the girl?s fingers on a piece of paper.
-Then she’ll do it again and trace the next finger.
-Then again.
-And again.
+When her daughter makes it three minutes, she?s going to trace one of the girl?s fingers on a piece of paper.?
+Then she?ll do it again and trace the next finger.?
+Then again.?
+And again.?
 When the girl?s entire hand is traced, she?ll get to pick a little wrapped prize that mom has tucked into the carry-on.?
 At this rate, she?ll have checked the box on fifteen peaceful minutes.
 If she can do a handful of these cycles, she will have gotten through take off and a good chunk of the flight.?
 And, more importantly, she will have given her daughter practice at doing what mom wants her to do?. sit quietly and use her indoor voice.?
 This is so much more effective than focusing on what she doesn?t want her to do: run and scream.